mvc5/mvc5.github.io/overview/routes.md

     'paramMap'    => ['param1' => 'controller', 'param2' => 'action']
 ]
 ```
+Strict mode does not change the case of the controller or action name.
+However, most urls are lower case and file names and directories typically begin with an uppercase letter.
+This means the controllers can not be automatically auto-loaded.
+This can be resolved by using a service loader and having a service configuration with a matching lower case name.
+The service configuration will then specify the name of the class to be auto-loaded.
+E.g <code>'home\controller' => Home\Controller::class</code>.

 Urls can then be created by specifying the name of the controller and action.
 Wild card parameters can also be enabled.